sukhik/mood/posts/sixthpost.md

 ### WRITING

-Did I address this a little?
+Did I address this?
 I am a paid writer.
 I am a technical writer but so new to blockchain, financial assests and cryptocurrency that it is a fruitless, meaningless, stupidless blur, a payless job.
 This is how I feel, of course, nominally I love the achievement, the sense of achievement delivering one paragraph loaded with researched information about a specific asset..it's quite good.

 I want to write for myself, creatively and techincally, this doesn't matter, but what I am understanding is how I hate deadlines, hate doing stuff for others, hate that the sections I am meant to write are my responsibility.
 I am fearful I am not good enough.
 Fearful to reveal myself.
 Fearful I can't do it.
 Ready to give up.
 I would like to write my own novel but for four months or so, I have not.